 A system of local and/or general exhaust is recommended to keep employee exposures below the Airborne Exposure Limits.
 Local exhaust ventilation is generally preferred because it can control the emissions of the contaminant at its source, preventing dispersion of it into the general work area.
 Please refer to the ACGIH document, Industrial Ventilation, A Manual of Recommended Practices, most recent edition, for details.
-Personal Respirators (NIOSH Approved):

 If the exposure limit is exceeded and engineering controls are not feasible, a full facepiece respirator with an acid gas cartridge and particulate filter (NIOSH type N100 filter) may be worn up to 50 times the exposure limit, or the maximum use concentration specified by the appropriate regulatory agency or respirator supplier, whichever is lowest.
 If oil particles (e.g. lubricants, cutting fluids, glycerine, etc.) are present, use a NIOSH type R or P particulate filter.
 For emergencies or instances where the exposure levels are not known, use a full-facepiece positive-pressure, air-supplied respirator.
 WARNING: Air purifying respirators do not protect workers in oxygen-deficient atmospheres.
-Where respirator standard.
+Where respirators are required, you must have a written program covering the basic requirements in the OSHA respirator standard.
 These include training, fit testing, medical approval, cleaning, maintenance, cartridge change schedules, etc. See 29CFR1910.134 for details.